-To get students used to working with literary texts, they could do activities such as 'find the expression for ...' in the text, following by 'tick the 4 correct statements', such as below.
-Please note that these activities are based on the literary texts found in the Edexcel 2016 GCSE reading sample assessment papers.
-Please refer to the individual papers for the texts themselves.
+To get students used to working with literary texts, they could do activities such as 'find the expression for ...' or 'select the four correct statements' on a text of your choice.
+There are two literary texts in the Sample Assessment Materials for each tier, but you are sure to know of others which would be suitable.